Skip to content

 Adams 12

-Across Adams 12 — a diverse district of more than 34,000 students — ST Math has reshaped what mathematical thinking looks and feels like for learners.
+Across Adams 12 — a diverse district of more than 34,000 students located just north of Denver, CO — ST Math has reshaped what mathematical thinking looks and feels like for learners.
 With nearly half the district identifying as Hispanic/Latino and many students entering classrooms as emerging multilingual learners, teachers sought a way to elevate discourse, conceptual understanding, and student voice.

 They found it through visual learning.
 Teachers report that math conversations have transformed — from quiet uncertainty to lively exchanges about patterns, strategies, and ideas.
 As one educator shared, “Students now have so many opportunities to talk about the math… it’s built a real love for math in my classroom.”